St Ignatius Loyola Church, Toowong: Heritage listing

-The Roman Catholic Church of Saint Ignatius Loyola was listed on the Queensland Heritage Register on 12 July 2005 having satisfied the following criteria.
+The Church of Saint Ignatius Loyola was listed on the Queensland Heritage Register on 12 July 2005, having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Church of Saint Ignatius Loyola is important as evidence for the period of expansion of the Catholic Church in Queensland during the 1920s and 30s under the leadership of Archbishop James Duhig.
-It is one of the churches, substantial in fabric and notable for quality of design and finish, which were intended to demonstrate and encourage a strong Catholic presence in the diocese.
+It is one of the churches, substantial in fabric and notable for the quality of design and finish, which were intended to demonstrate and encourage a strong Catholic presence in the diocese.
 It is a manifestation of the Catholic ethos of selecting imposing sites to produce prominent landmarks and is a characteristic of churches built during the time of Archbishop Duhig.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The Church of Saint Ignatius Loyola is rare for its extensive use of scagliola for the sanctuary and pulpit which may be the only example of such use in Queensland.
+The Church of Saint Ignatius Loyola is rare for its extensive use of scagliola for the sanctuary and pulpit, which may be the only example of such use in Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The Church of Saint Ignatius Loyola is a particularly good example of an inter-war church, influenced by the fashionable revival of Romanesque church architecture in Australia, with its tower, picturesque massing and polychrome brickwork, a style favoured by Archbishop Duhig.

 The place is important because of its aesthetic significance.

-The Church of Saint Ignatius Loyola has high aesthetic value as a well designed and visually pleasing building on a landmark site.
-The interior is notable for the quality of its fittings and finishes, including glass, altars, statuary and the use of scagliola for wall cladding and arches to the sanctuary and the ornate pulpit.
+The Church of Saint Ignatius Loyola has high aesthetic value as a well-designed and visually pleasing building on a landmark site.
+The interior is notable for the quality of its fittings and finishes, including glass, altars, statuary, and the use of scagliola for wall cladding and arches to the sanctuary and the ornate pulpit.

-The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
+The place has a strong or special association with a particular community or cultural group for social, cultural, or spiritual reasons.

-As a parish church and formerly a school, it has been important for several generations of Catholics in the surrounding area as a source of spiritual, social and educational sustenance.
+As a parish church and formerly a school, it has been important for several generations of Catholics in the surrounding area as a source of spiritual, social, and educational sustenance.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The Church of Saint Ignatius Loyola has special associations with the life and works of Archbishop James Duhig and the architect John Francis Hennessey and with the work of the Society of Jesus in Queensland.